QP/C++ 8.1.4

 Use Case

-The main use case for the Local-Filter is an application where certain objects (e.g., Active Objects) are very "noisy", and would overwhelm the trace.
-The Local-Filter allows QP/C++ Application to silence the "noisy" objects and let the others through.
+The main use case for the Local-Filter is an application where particular objects (e.g., Active Objects) are very "noisy" and would overwhelm the trace.
+The Local-Filter allows the QP/C++ Application to silence the "noisy" objects and let the others through.
 Please note that the Global-Filter cannot achieve such a selection and must be complemented by the Local-Filter.

 SRS_QP_QS_30